sal-estrada/meet/README.md

   When the data for upcoming events is loaded
   Then a chart should display the number of upcoming events per city
 ````
+## Authentication

+This application uses OAuth 2.0 for secure user authentication and authorization.
+We integrate with the following providers:

+*   **Google:** Users can sign in and grant access to their Google account data.

+**Authorization Flow:**

+1. Users initiate the login process via Google.
+2. They are redirected to the respective provider's authorization page to grant consent.
+3. Upon successful authorization, they are redirected back to the application.

+**Required Scopes:**

+*   **Google:** `profile`, `email` (for basic user information)

+**Developer Setup (if applicable):**

+To set up OAuth 2.0 credentials locally:

+1. Create an OAuth 2.0 client in the Google Developer Console.
+2. Obtain your `client_id` and `client_secret`.
+3. Configure the redirect URIs in both the provider settings and your local environment variables.